1 Hour / 1 CE

 • Intended Audience

-This training is designed for early- to mid-career mental health professionals who are interested in or currently working with justice-involved populations.
-It is particularly relevant for those specializing in forensic or correctional mental health, integrated behavioral health, or related fields that address both physical and mental health needs.
-Participants typically work in correctional facilities, community corrections programs, or clinical settings that serve individuals involved in the criminal justice system, such as psychologists, social workers, and counselors.
+This training is intended for mental health professionals interested in or currently working with justice-involved populations, particularly those specializing in forensic or correctional mental health, integrated behavioral health, or related fields that address both physical and mental health needs.

 • Experience Level